d3/d3-3.x-api-reference/Formatting.md

 <a name="d3_format" href="#d3_format">#</a> d3.<b>format</b>(<i>specifier</i>)

 Returns a new format function with the given string *specifier*.
 (Equivalent to [locale.numberFormat](Localization.md#locale_numberFormat) for the default U.S. English locale.)
 A format function takes a number as the only argument, and returns a string representing the formatted number.
-The format specifier is modeled after Python 3.1's built-in [[format specification mini-language|http://docs.python.org/release/3.1.3/library/string.html#formatspec]].
+The format specifier is modeled after Python 3.1's built-in [format specification mini-language](http://docs.python.org/release/3.1.3/library/string.html#formatspec).
 The general form of a specifier is:
 ```
  [​[fill]align][sign][symbol][0][width][,][.precision][type]
 ```